CodingThrust/NumericTrainingCamp/0.intro/README.md

 2. Thermal equilibrium
 3. Time evolution

-Or without a Hamiltonian, we simulate a quantum circuit.
+Or without a Hamiltonian:
+1. simulate a quantum circuit.

 ---